Vericlongmore/parameter_validator_composer/README.md

 # parameter_validator_composer
-A simple extension of the parameter validator for composr
+A useful extension of the parameter validator for composr

 ##use: